 It is important to emphasize what is being protected from the untrusted application in this diagram: the host OS and other userspace applications.

-So far, we’ve only discussed security-related features of gVisor, and you might ask, “What about performance, compatibility and stability?”
+In this post, we are only discussing security-related features of gVisor, and you might ask, “What about performance, compatibility and stability?”
 We will cover these considerations in future posts.

 For gVisor, Defense-in-Depth means each component of the software stack trusts each other component as little as possible.

 It may seem strange that we would want our own software components to distrust each other.
-But by limiting the trust between components, each component is forced to defend itself against potentially malicious input.
+But by limiting the trust between small, discrete components, each component is forced to defend itself against potentially malicious input.
 And when you stack these components on top of each other, you can ensure that multiple security barriers must be overcome by an attacker.

 And this leads us to how Defense-in-Depth is applied to gVisor: no single vulnerability should compromise the host.